QuickenLoans/mcp-logger/README.md

 - **Cloud (aws)**
     - **SyslogService**
     - **KinesisService** can also be used but is not recommended because operations cannot be completed asynchronously.

+- **Null Service** The Null Service, also known as a "black hole" service, will ignore all log messages.
+This is useful in environments where you don't want any logs to be sent.

 If you are still unsure what service to select, contact the Web Core team for guidance.